SS Thomas R. Marshall

 SS Thomas R. Marshall was a Liberty ship built in the United States during World War II.
 She was named after Thomas R. Marshall, the 28th vice president of the United States from 1913 to 1921 under President Woodrow Wilson.
-He had been a prominent lawyer in Indiana, becoming active in the Democratic Party by stumping across the state for other candidates and later becoming the 27th governor of Indiana from 1909-1913.
+He had been a prominent lawyer in Indiana, becoming active in the Democratic Party by stumping across the state for other candidates and later becoming the 27th governor of Indiana from 1909 to 1913.

 Construction

 Thomas R. Marshall was laid down on 7 December 1942, under a Maritime Commission (MARCOM) contract, MCE hull 933, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; and launched on 15 January 1943.

 History

 She was allocated to the American Foreign Steamship Corp., on 28 January 1943.

 On 9 December 1949, she was laid up in the National Defense Reserve Fleet, in Mobile, Alabama.
 On 9 September 1971, she was sold for $35,424.54, to Union Minerals & Alloys Corp., to be scrapped.
 On 15 September 1971, she was withdrawn from the fleet.